SainsburyWellcomeCentre/NeuralPlayground/documents/style_guide.md

 ## Agents

-To add an agent to the library begin by creating a file with the naming convention of "author_date.py" where "author" is the name of the lead author who from the work which introduced the agent/model and "date" is the year the work was published.
+To add an agent to the library begin by creating a file with the naming convention of "author_date.py" where "author" is the name of the lead author from the work which introduced the agent/model and "date" is the year the work was published.
 In this file implement the new class for the agent with class naming format "AuthorDate".
 Ensure that this class inherits the "AgentCore" class found in "agent_core.py".
 Consequently your new class will inherit the minimal set of attributes and methods necessary to function flexibly within the other pipelines implemented by NeuralPlayground.
 These core attributes are as follows:

-> * `model_name` : *str*
+> * `agent_name` : *str*
 >     - The name of the new agent class you are implementing.
 Can be any valid string and will usually be used for labelling plots or printing to terminal.
 > * `mod_kwargs`: *dict*
 >     - Dictionary of keyword arguments passed to the `__init__()` function during instantiation of the object.